-- 1 Minimum buffered bike lane width, exclusive of buffer, is 4 feet with a parking-adjacent buffer and 5 feet with a travel-lane-adjacent buffer or where bike lane is adjacent to curb.
-Desirable width is 6 feet. - Buffers should be broken along curbside parking to allow cars to cross the bike lane.
+- Minimum buffered bike lane width, exclusive of buffer, is 4 feet with a parking-adjacent buffer and 5 feet with a travel-lane-adjacent buffer or where bike lane is adjacent to curb.
+Desirable width is 6 feet. - 2 Buffers should be broken along curbside parking to allow cars to cross the bike lane. - AASHTO.
+Guide for the Development of Bicycle Facilities.
+2012.